BramVan-Oosterhout/katacoda-scenarios/FoswikiIntro/step11.md

 ## Maintaining webs
 Webs are maintained by the wiki administrator.
-The wiki administrator has access rights to the form !ManagingWebs topic in the System web.
+The wiki administrator has access rights to the form ManagingWebs topic in the System web.
 The form accepts the following details for the creation of the web:
 *   Name of the new web - web names start with a capital and are preferably not wiki words.
 *   Summary - summary of the purpose of the web.
-Foswiki displays this summary on the !SiteMap in the System web.
+Foswiki displays this summary on the SiteMap in the System web.
 *   Template web - an existing web, that serves as the template for the new web.
-*   List on !SiteMap page - select to show or hide this web on the !SiteMap page
+*   List on SiteMap page - select to show or hide this web on the !SiteMap page
-*   Include in global search and WEBLIST - include this web when search all webs is requested.WEBLIST is a variable that contains a list of selected webs in this wiki.
+*   Include in global search and WEBLIST - include this web when search all webs is requested.
+    WEBLIST is a variable that contains a list of selected webs in this wiki.
 *   Web color - select a colour used as background for the web name.

 When you click _Create web_  the new web is created in the _data_ directory.
 The new web is populated with the standard Foswiki topics, used to manage the web.
 The equivalent directory in the _pub_ directory is not created at this time.
 That happens when the first attachment is stored.